Coaching for Physicians

 We don't publish often.
 Or broadly.
 Just intentionally.

-Coming soon from CFP Press:
+Available now from CFP Press:

 Ten Things I Wish I Had Known When I Started Medical School — a reflective, unsentimental look at what medical training doesn't teach, and how to stay human in a system that rewards detachment.